Relativistic corrections to $\psi(nS)\to\rho\pi$ exclusive decays and their role in the understanding of the $\rho\pi$-puzzle: Conclusions

 \section{Conclusions}

-In conclusion, we calculated and investigated relativistic corrections to the decay amplitudes $\psi(n)\to \rho\pi$ and $\psi(n)\to \gamma\pi$ within the pQCD (NRQCD and collinear factorisation) framework.
+In conclusion, we calculated and investigated relativistic corrections to the decay amplitudes $\psi(nS)\to \rho\pi$ and $\psi(nS)\to \gamma\pi$ within the pQCD (NRQCD and collinear factorisation) framework.
 This calculation includes the exact correction of relative order $v^2$ and subset of the higher order corrections associated with the quark-antiquarks wave function.
 Numerical estimates show that an order $v^2$ correction is large and give the dominant numerical effect, which can be related to the structure of the collinear integrals.
 If this observation is not affected by other higher order relativistic corrections, then one has to consider the relative $v^2$-contribution as a special case.
 The obtained relativistic corrections are negative and large.
 In case $\psi'\to\rho\pi$ the relative $v^2$ contribution is much larger than the leading-order one.
-The different effects of relativistic corrections for $J/\psi\to\rho\pi$ and $\psi'\to\rho\pi$ suggest a possible explanation for the $\rho\pi$-puzzle.
-If the QCD radiative correction is positive and large enough then it interferes destructively with the relativistic correction for $\psi'\to\rho\pi$ giving the small branching fraction.
+Different relativistic correction effects for $J/\psi\to\rho\pi$ and $\psi'\to\rho\pi$ suggest a scenario that may shed light on the $\rho\pi$-puzzle.

+If the QCD radiative correction is positive and large enough, then it will interfere destructively with the relativistic correction for $\psi'\to\rho\pi$, giving a small branching fraction.
 At the same time such radiative correction will improve the description of $J/\psi\to \rho\pi$ reducing the negative effect of the relativistic correction.
-Therefore, we believe that further investigation of relative order $v^4$ corrections and QCD radiative corrections can help to clarify this scenario.
+Therefore, we believe that further investigation of relative order $v^4$ corrections and QCD radiative corrections can help to verify such a scenario.